 Both PSYC 491 and 492 are 3 credits each.
 Prerequisites include PSYC 261 – Introductory Statistics for Psychology, PSYC 360 – Advanced Statistics for Psychology, PSYC 362 – Research Methods for Psychology, and permission of instructor.
 A maximum of 6 credits in PSYC 490, 491, and 492 combined can count toward the major program.

-This Year’s Research Team Topics:
+2021-2022 Research Team Topics:

 Dr. Christine McBride

 In the past, students on my research teams have explored several mechanisms involved in stress-related eating.
 They have studied attentional focus on food using the eye-tracker, the roles of guilt and mindfulness in stress-induced eating, the types of stressors (e.g. cognitive or social) that elicit eating behavior, and how descriptive norms impact eating.
 One of my previous research teams studied how and why people justify decisions to eat “junk food”.
 For example, have you ever said to yourself, “If I study for 10 more minutes, I can go have some ice cream!”
-We found that those who put effort into a task tend to indulge on more potato chips and chocolate than those who do not put in effort.
+We found that those who put effort into a task tend to indulge in more potato chips and chocolate than those who do not put in the effort.
 Generally, I anticipate using both survey research and creative laboratory designs to answer research questions about eating behaviors.

-Dr. W. Dave Stahlman
+Dr. W. David Stahlman